Ansan Greeners FC

 The Ansan Greeners FC (안산 그리너스 FC) are a South Korean professional football club based in Ansan.
-They compete in the K League 2, the second tier of South Korean football.
+They compete in the K League 2, the second tier of the South Korean football league system.
 Founded in 2017, they play their home matches at Ansan Wa~ Stadium.

 History

 On 22 July 2016, the Ansan Government officially announced the establishment of a professional football club based in Ansan.
 In October of the same year, Lee Heung-sil was appointed as the club's first manager.

-In September 2018, Lim Wan-sup was appointed as the club's second manager.
-He left the club in December 2019 as a result of mutual termination, and was replaced by Kim Gil-sik.
+Lim Wan-sup was the club's second manager, serving from September 2018 till December 2019, when he left by mutual termination.
+He was succeeded by Kim Gil-sik.